-Over 200 secondary students from Burnaby, Maple Ridge, Richmond, Surrey, Vancouver and Whistler are getting a unique and rare experience inside the world of genomics and genetics as they attend full-day workshops at Capilano University (Cap U).
-Genome BC’s Geneskool will be running classroom workshops in three laboratories at Cap U to introduce students to realms of science not currently encompassed in their ongoing curriculum.
+Over 350 secondary students in Kitimat, Prince Rupert and Terrace are getting a unique and rare experience inside the world of genomics and genetics this week.
+Genome BC’s Geneskool will be running classroom workshops at six secondary schools to introduce students to realms of science not currently encompassed in their ongoing curriculum.
 Scientists will lead students through tailor-made experiments and activities exploring genetics, inheritance, mutations, DNA structure, function and extraction and DNA gel electrophoresis.

 “Molecular biology is an integral part of our natural world,” says Sally Greenwood, Vice President, Communications and Education at Genome BC.
 “The Genome BC Geneskool program offers students a chance to use advanced laboratory technology and techniques to see the tiny world that exists at the microbial level while learning, having fun and garnering a greater appreciation of the world around us.”